Ayush-2965/Java/day1/notes.md

 1. **method:** Determines how requests are sent (`get` or `post`).
 2. **action:** Specifies which server-side code will handle the request.

-# JavaScript
+## JavaScript

-Javascript is a scripting lang which is used for client side validation of data.Js is usually written in Html using script tag.The script tag should be placed inside head tag of an html.
+JavaScript is a scripting language used primarily for client-side validation of data.
+JavaScript code is typically written within HTML using the `<script>` tag, which is usually placed inside the `<head>` section of an HTML document.

-## Compiler
+### Compiler vs Interpreter

-First checks for
+- **Compiler:**
-syntax error in whole code first then executes
+    Checks for syntax errors in the entire code before execution.

-## Interpreter
+- **Interpreter:**

-line by line execution
+    Executes code line by line.

+### Working with HTML Forms in JavaScript

+- In JavaScript, every HTML page is represented as a `document`.
+- To access specific HTML elements, use the `document` object and its properties (e.g., `document.forms`).
-In Js every html is identified as a document .
-In order to acess particular html document we need two keyword documents and forms when we click on the submit button of a form onsubmit attribute of form tag is called.
+- When the submit button of a form is clicked, the `onsubmit` attribute of the `<form>` tag is triggered.

-the name of the js func which is to be called if we want to prevent detail to be sent to the server then func should return false as a value the focus method is used to move the cursor to a particular textbox in the form
+- The value of the `onsubmit` attribute should be the name of the JavaScript function to be called.
+- To prevent form data from being sent to the server, the function should return `false`.
+- The `focus()` method is used to move the cursor to a specific textbox or input field in the form.

+The `length` attribute in JavaScript is used to count the total number of characters in a textbox.